mq1/mangaeden/README.md

 # mangaeden
-An unofficial library for mangaeden.com
+An unofficial library for mangaeden.com for the Go programming language